jaymanvirk/track_kaggle_projects/README.md

-# Set of Data Science projects ran on Kaggle
+# Set of Data Science projects from Kaggle

 | Dataset | Project | Year |
 | --- | --- | --- |